caarlos0/timea.go/README.md

 }
 ```

-You may also check the [go docs](https://pkg.go.dev/github.com/caarlos0/timea.go) for advanced usage, like custom precisions and string templates.
+You may also check the [go docs](https://pkg.go.dev/github.com/caarlos0/timea.go)
+for advanced usage, like custom precision and string templates.

 ## Stargazers over time